Alex Graves: Career

 In 2012, Graves directed Showtime's Shameless for John Wells before being asked by Aaron Sorkin to direct his new HBO series The Newsroom.

-Graves has directed six episodes of HBO's Game of Thrones.
+Between 2012 and 2014, Graves directed 6 episodes of HBO's Game of Thrones, 2 episodes in Season 3 and 4 episodes of the 10 produced for Season 4.
+His Game of Thrones episode titled “The Children” won him a DGA nomination and was theatrically released in IMAX during 2015.

+In 2014, Graves also directed “Bloodline” for Netflix and was hired to direct a feature film retelling of “Beauty and the Beast”, but production was cancelled when Disney announced it was producing its own version.

 In 2015, Graves was the executive producer of the supernatural medical television drama Proof on TNT.

-In 2016, he was chosen as director for Sony's upcoming Mulan live-action remake.
+In 2016, Graves was chosen as director for Sony's upcoming Mulan live-action remake, but production was cancelled when Disney announced a competing production.

-In 2018, Graves directed two episodes of the Netflix original Altered Carbon.
+In 2017, Graves directed two episodes of the Netflix original Altered Carbon.

+From 2014-2019, Graves directed seven episodes of Homeland starring Claire Danes.

-In 2019, Graves directed one episode of the USA Network original Treadstone.
-In 2020, he directed the season 2 finale of The Boys.
+In 2019, Graves directed two episodes of the USA Network original Treadstone on location in Paris and New Delhi.

+In 2019, he directed the season 2 finale of The Boys.

+From 2020-2022, Graves directed seven episodes of Foundation.

+In 2022, Graves was tapped to be executive producer on The Diplomat starring Keri Russell for Netflix.
+He has since directed 10 episodes of the series which is currently filming its third season.

+Graves has been married to Lillian Graves since 2018.